bsg-idea/bsg_micro_designs/README.md

 ```
 make FO4_VAL=<value> PIN_LOAD=<value> DESIGN_NAME=<name> LIB_FILE=<path-to-liberty>
 ```
-For a more meaningful result, please fill in the following variables:
+For a more meaningful result, please fill in the following variables

-FO4_VAL:the FO4 value of your process node
+1) FO4_VAL: the FO4 value of your process node
-PIN_LOAD: used for output loads
+2) PIN_LOAD: used for output loads
-DESIGN_NAME: name of your design
+3) DESIGN_NAME: name of your design
-LIB_FILE: liberty file path
+4) LIB_FILE: liberty file path